-All you need to realise your adventure cycling dreams in a single affordable book.
+All you need to realise your adventure cycling ambitions in a single affordable guide.

-If you’ve settled on the bicycle as the key to unlocking your wanderlust, and you’re ready to explore the world on two wheels just as soon as it’s safe to do so, How To Hit The Road is guaranteed to help you get those wheels spinning.
+If you’ve settled on the bicycle as the key to unlocking your post-pandemic wanderlust, and you’re gearing up to explore the world on two wheels, How To Hit The Road is here to help you get those wheels turning.

-Because while we’re all looking forward to the day the travel restrictions fade away and we can finally start to pedal, I’m guessing you still have a big list of unanswered questions… and your attempts at answering them just seem to make the list longer.
+Because you’ve spent far too long waiting for the travel restrictions to fade away so you can finally start to pedal… but I’m guessing you still have a big list of unanswered questions.

-How To Hit The Road is a 316-page guide to helping you navigate the spiralling maze of choices and concerns you’ll enter when planning a cycle tour or bikepacking trip – from the huge and overwhelming to the seemingly trivial – and arrive at the starting line in a way that reflects the unique details of your plans.
+How To Hit The Road is a 316-page guide to helping you navigate the maze of choices and concerns you’ll enter when planning a cycle tour or bikepacking trip – from the huge and overwhelming to the seemingly trivial – and arrive at the starting line in a way that reflects the uniqueness of your plans.

 To achieve this, we’ll break down the planning process, the day-to-day realities, and the longer-term considerations of a big cycling adventure into simple, digestible parts, then tackle each of them methodically via a range of time-proven strategies.

 As you work through this guide and the pieces of your plan start falling into place, remember:

 Getting started isn’t about knowing everything, but about knowing enough to depart.

 How To Hit The Road is not just one person’s version of how to do things.